erincatto/box2c/docs/migration.md

 I'm going to describe migration by comparing code snippets between 2.4 and 3.0.
 These should give you and idea of the sort of transformations you need to make to your code to migrate to v3.0.

+I'm not going to cover all the details of v3.0 in this guide.
+That is the job of the manual, the doxygen reference, and the samples.

+The surface area of the Box2D is smaller in v3.0 because C++ is not good at hiding details.
+So hopefully you find the new API easier to work with.

 ### Creating a world
 Version 2.4:
 ```cpp